karissekjw/template_v1/README.md

 Follow these steps to host your project on Firebase! :fire:

-If you are using other hosting platforms to host your website.
-Follow step 1 before deploying them.
+*If you are using other hosting platforms to host your website, skip step 2.*

 **1. Create production build**